An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.

 Included Meals: Breakfast, Lunch, Dinner

-This is quite a challenging day, but also a real highlight as far as extensive views go too.
-With luck you might see the Kangshung face of Everest and Makalu too on the far horizon.
-There is however the no small matter of some high passes to cross.
-The Sinion La (4670m), the Mirgin La (4690m) and the Sinelapcha La (4730m), so expect some steep climbs and descents on rough, narrow trails before a final (again steep) long descent of around 1000m down to Cheram (3910m).
-Walking time approx.6-7hrs.
+This is quite a challenging day, but also a real highlight as far as extensive views go.
+With luck, you might see the Kangshung face of Everest and Makalu too on the far horizon.
+There is, however, no small matter of some high passes to cross.
+The Sinion La (4670m), the Mirgin La (4690 m), and the Sinelapcha La (4730m), so expect some steep climbs and descents on rough, narrow trails before a final (again steep) long descent of around 1000m down to Cheram (3910m).
+Walking time is approx. 6-7 hours.

-This is quite a challenging day, but also a real highlight as far as extensive views go too.
-With luck you might see the Kangshung face of Everest and Makalu too on the far horizon.
-There is however the no small matter of some high passes to cross.
-The Sinion La (4670m), the Mirgin La (4690m) and the Sinelapcha La (4730m), so expect some steep climbs and descents on rough, narrow trails before a final (again steep) long descent of around 1000m down to Cheram (3910m).
-Walking time approx.6-7hrs.
+This is quite a challenging day, but also a real highlight as far as extensive views go.
+With luck, you might see the Kangshung face of Everest and Makalu too on the far horizon.
+There is, however, no small matter of some high passes to cross.
+The Sinion La (4670m), the Mirgin La (4690 m), and the Sinelapcha La (4730m), so expect some steep climbs and descents on rough, narrow trails before a final (again steep) long descent of around 1000m down to Cheram (3910m).
+Walking time is approx. 6-7 hours.

-The handful of small lodges, a couple of stone huts, a small lake and meadow area known as Ramche is better known as Kangchenjunga South Base Camp.
-The scenery is magnificent as you ascend past the snout of the Yalung Glacier into a series of ablation valleys which give relatively easy walking (the term 'easy' here applies to the underfoot conditions and not the effort required to trek at this altitude!).
-A frozen lake, clear streams and views of Koktang, Rathong and Kabru are the highlights of the walk up to Ramche - a broad, flat ablation zone at 4580 metres.
-If you left Cheram at a reasonably early time in the morning you should be here in time for lunch.
-In the afternoon you can head further up the Yalung Glacier to an area known as Oktang, which is a 5 hour round trip, or you can go party way if you’re not feeling so strong.
-The climbing route to the summit of Kanchenjunga, first climbed by Joe Brown and George Band in 1955 can be seen from Oktang and the whole mountain cirque is above 7500 m.
-Even better the three main Kangchenjunga summits all over 8400 m can be seen.
-Walking time approx.6-8hrs.
+The handful of small lodges, a couple of stone huts, and a small lake and meadow area known as Ramche are better known as Kangchenjunga South Base Camp.
+The scenery is magnificent as you ascend past the snout of the Yalung Glacier into a series of ablation valleys that give relatively easy walking (the term 'easy' here applies to the underfoot conditions and not the effort required to trek at this altitude!).
+A frozen lake, clear streams, and views of Koktang, Rathong, and Kabru are the highlights of the walk up to Ramche, a broad, flat ablation zone at 4580 metres.
+If you left Cheram at a reasonably early time in the morning, you should be here in time for lunch.
+In the afternoon, you can head further up the Yalung Glacier to an area known as Oktang, which is a 5-hour round trip, or you can go the other way if you’re not feeling so strong.
+The climbing route to the summit of Kanchenjunga, first climbed by Joe Brown and George Band in 1955, can be seen from Oktang and the whole mountain cirque is above 7500 m.
+Even better, the three main Kangchenjunga summits, all over 8400 m, can be seen.
+Walking time is approx. 6–8 hours.

-The handful of small lodges, a couple of stone huts, a small lake and meadow area known as Ramche is better known as Kangchenjunga South Base Camp.
-The scenery is magnificent as you ascend past the snout of the Yalung Glacier into a series of ablation valleys which give relatively easy walking (the term 'easy' here applies to the underfoot conditions and not the effort required to trek at this altitude!).
-A frozen lake, clear streams and views of Koktang, Rathong and Kabru are the highlights of the walk up to Ramche - a broad, flat ablation zone at 4580 metres.
-If you left Cheram at a reasonably early time in the morning you should be here in time for lunch.
-In the afternoon you can head further up the Yalung Glacier to an area known as Oktang, which is a 5 hour round trip, or you can go party way if you’re not feeling so strong.
-The climbing route to the summit of Kanchenjunga, first climbed by Joe Brown and George Band in 1955 can be seen from Oktang and the whole mountain cirque is above 7500 m.
-Even better the three main Kangchenjunga summits all over 8400 m can be seen.
-Walking time approx.6-8hrs.
+The handful of small lodges, a couple of stone huts, and a small lake and meadow area known as Ramche are better known as Kangchenjunga South Base Camp.
+The scenery is magnificent as you ascend past the snout of the Yalung Glacier into a series of ablation valleys that give relatively easy walking (the term 'easy' here applies to the underfoot conditions and not the effort required to trek at this altitude!).
+A frozen lake, clear streams, and views of Koktang, Rathong, and Kabru are the highlights of the walk up to Ramche, a broad, flat ablation zone at 4580 metres.
+If you left Cheram at a reasonably early time in the morning, you should be here in time for lunch.
+In the afternoon, you can head further up the Yalung Glacier to an area known as Oktang, which is a 5-hour round trip, or you can go the other way if you’re not feeling so strong.
+The climbing route to the summit of Kanchenjunga, first climbed by Joe Brown and George Band in 1955, can be seen from Oktang and the whole mountain cirque is above 7500 m.
+Even better, the three main Kangchenjunga summits, all over 8400 m, can be seen.
+Walking time is approx. 6–8 hours.

-Back down to Cheram and then you’ll continue to lose hight and actually drop below (only just) 3000m for the first time in a while as you head to Tortong (2995m).
+Back down to Cheram, and then you’ll continue to lose height and actually drop below (only just) 3000m for the first time in a while as you head to Tortong (2995m).
 Walking time approx.6-7hrs.

 Accommodation: Trekking Lodge - Tortong